LLAW3301/docassemble-LLAW33012021S2ALRM2/README.md

 # docassemble.hall0642

-A docassemble extension.
+A application made in by Flinders university for and in conjuction with teh Aboriginal Legal Rights Movement to refer services for their clients

 ## Author

-Tahlia Hall, hall0642@flinders.edu.au
-Jade Edwards, edwa0545@flinders.edu.au
+Tahlia Hall, Jade Edwards, Emily Sills, Charlotte Kavanaugh